apache/trafficserver/doc/admin-guide/monitoring/error-messages.en.rst

 The error messages can be customized.
 The actual response is generated from a template.
 These templates are stored in files which means the errors responses can be customized by modifying these files.
 The default directory for the template files is ``PREFIX/body_factory/default`` but this can be changed by the configuration variable :ts:cv:`proxy.config.body_factory.template_sets_dir`.
 All files in this directory are added to a lookup table which is consulted when the error message is generated.
-The name used for lookup is by default that listed in the :ref:`following table <body-factory-error-table>`.
-It can be overridden by :ts:cv:`proxy.config.body_factory.template_base` which, if set, is a string that is prepended to the search name along with an underscore.
+The name used for lookup is by default that listed in the :ref:`following table
+<body-factory-error-table>`.
+It can be overridden by
+:ts:cv:`proxy.config.body_factory.template_base` which, if set, is a string that is prepended to the search name along with an underscore.
 For example, if the default lookup name is ``cache#read_error`` then by default the response will be generated from the template in the file named ``cache#read_error``.
-If the template base name were set to "apache" then the lookup would look for a file named ``apache_cache#read_error`` in the template table.
+If the template base name were set to ``apache`` then the lookup would look for a file named ``apache_cache#read_error`` in the template table.
 This can be used to switch out error message sets or, because this variable is overridable, to select an error message set based on data in the transaction.
+In addition the suffix ``_default`` has a special meaning.
+If there is a file with the base name and that suffix it is used as the default error page for the base set, instead of falling back to the global (built in) default page in the case where there is not a file that matches the specific error.
+In the example case, if the file ``apache_default`` exists it would be used instead of ``cache#read_error`` if there is no ``apache_cache#read_error``.

 The text for an error message is processed as if it were a :ref:`admin-logging-fields` which enables customization by values present in the transaction for which the error occurred.